 “The Words” is a six-part web series funded by United Nations Association in Canada – Calgary Branch.
-Each short film touches upon a different topic in interpersonal communications.
-Launched December 15, 2017, a new episode will be released every other day through December 25.
+Each short film touches upon a different topic in interpersonal communication.

 Episode 1, VERBAL FRICTION